bcdady/cost-alerts/README.md

-# Terraform Cost Monitoring
+# Terraform for Cloud Cost Monitoring

-This project provides a comprehensive solution for monitoring cost anomalies across multiple cloud providers: AWS, Azure, and Google Cloud Platform (GCP).
-It utilizes Terraform to set up the necessary resources and configurations for effective cost monitoring.
+This project provides a comprehensive solution for monitoring cost anomalies across multiple cloud providers: Amazon Web Services (AWS), Azure, and Google Cloud Platform (GCP).
+It utilizes Terraform to set up the necessary resources and configurations for effective cost monitoring and alerting.

 ## Project Structure